Hsu Pan Htwar

-Su Pan Htwar, born Ye Nanda Thu on 10 June 1978, is a Burmese actress and singer.
+Hsu Pan Htwar, born Ye Nanda Thu on 10 June 1978, is a Burmese actress and singer.
 She is considered one of the most successful actresses in Burmese cinema, achieving fame as a singer as well.
 Throughout her career, she has acted in over 700 films and released two music albums.
 Su Pan Htwar was nominated as Best Actress at the 2002 Myanmar Academy Awards for her performance in the film Dat Khe.

 Early life and education

 Su Pan Htwar was born on 10 June 1978 in Myanaung, Myanmar, to her father Ye Myint Aung, a government official who served as the director general of Electric Power Corporation (EPC), and her mother Cho Zin Thein.
 She is the third daughter among five siblings.
 She attended high school at Basic Education High School No. 6 Alone.
 She graduated from Dagon University with a degree in zoology and a part-time evening diploma in EP from West Yangon Technological University.